When you lose a friend it feels unnatural and painful. So, why do we have to lose friends?

 At times it feels impossible to move on.
 But moving is how we find the path to restore our spirit and reclaim our joy.

-When you lose a friend, you don’t walk away as the same person, but you can walk away wiser and stronger on the other side of pain.
+When you lose a friend, you don’t walk away as the same person, but you can walk away wiser and stronger on the other side of conflict and pain.

 After our family moved to another state, I called a friend to let her know we had arrived and were settled.
 This was before texting, so I left her a couple of voice messages.
 When I did not hear back from her, I was puzzled by her silence.